zy0n/railgun-cli/README.md

 ⛔️ No transactions will be made!

+###### Reminder that the information output from this application within txdata.json should be considered private information and treated as such.
+This is essentially a roadmap of your private transactions.

 ## Getting Started <a name = "getting_started"></a>

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.